argoproj/argo-cd/docs/tracking_strategies.md

 git.
 This document describes the different techniques and the means of deploying those manifests to the target environment.

-## Branch Tracking
+## HEAD / Branch Tracking

-If a branch name is specified, ArgoCD will continually compare live state against the resource manifests defined at the tip of the specified branch.
+If a branch name, or a symbolic reference (like HEAD) is specified, ArgoCD will continually compare live state against the resource manifests defined at the tip of the specified branch or the deferenced commit of the symbolic reference.

-To redeploy an application, a user makes changes to the manifests, and commit/pushes those the changes to the tracked branch, which will then be detected by ArgoCD controller.
+To redeploy an application, a user makes changes to the manifests, and commit/pushes those the changes to the tracked branch/symbolic reference, which will then be detected by ArgoCD controller.

 ## Tag Tracking